-When you study abroad you may see some slight changes in your financial aid and student account charges.
+When you study abroad you may see slight changes in your financial aid and student account charges.
 Familiarize yourself with the changes before you go abroad.

 However, keep in mind that while your scholarships stay the same, your charges may differ.
-The standard Study Abroad fee includes the costs of a double room and Meal Plan B. Thus, if you normally have Meal Plan C, you will see an increase in your charges.
+The standard study abroad fee includes the costs of a double room and Meal Plan B. Thus, if you normally have Meal Plan C, you will see an increase in your charges.